ethereum/consensus-specs/specs/_features/focil/validator.md

 Some validators are selected to submit local inclusion list.
 Validators should call `get_ilc_assignment` at the beginning of an epoch to be prepared to submit their local inclusion list during the next epoch.

-A validator should create and broadcast the `signed_inclusion_list` to the global `inclusion_list` subnet by the `LOCAL_INCLUSION_LIST_CUT_OFF` in the slot, unless a block for the current slot has been processed and is the head of the chain and broadcast to the network.
+A validator should create and broadcast the `signed_inclusion_list` to the global `local_inclusion_list` subnet by the `LOCAL_INCLUSION_LIST_CUT_OFF` in the slot, unless a block for the current slot has been processed and is the head of the chain and broadcast to the network.

 #### Constructing a local inclusion list